DataFire/Integrations/integrations/generated/slack/README.md

 #### Input
 * input `object`
-  * client_secret `string`: Issued when you created your application.
   * code `string`: The `code` param returned via the OAuth callback.
+  * token `string`: Authentication token.
+Requires scope: `none`
+  * redirect_uri `string`: This must match the originally submitted URI (if one was sent).
   * single_channel `boolean`: Request the user to add your app only to a single channel.
+Only valid with a [legacy workspace app](https://api.slack.com/legacy-workspace-apps).
   * client_id `string`: Issued when you created your application.
-  * redirect_uri `string`: This must match the originally submitted URI (if one was sent).
+  * client_secret `string`: Issued when you created your application.

 #### Output
-* output `object`: Verbose schema not yet ready for this method.
+* output `object`: This method either only returns a brief _OK_ response or a verbose schema is not available for this method.
   * ok **required** [defs_ok_true](#defs_ok_true)

 ### oauth_token